 The Prince smiled.
 ‘You now have access to ample funds.
 I will give you twenty blank pages that I have signed and sealed.
 Use these to do whatever you need to do to mobilise the army.
 Date them as you use them.
 It shouldn’t be a problem to get compliance with my seal on the documents.’

-A thoughtful expression claimed Henry’s face as he took the documents from the Prince.
+A thoughtful expression claimed John’s face as he took the documents from the Prince.
 ‘Training on Dartmoor?
 You are going to make an expedition to Scotland?’

 William grinned.
-‘Sorry, Henry, but that is all you need to know.’
+‘Sorry, John, but that is all you need to know.’

 He and the Prince spent a whole day sifting through the lists of men who were assisting with the mobilisation.
 They chose mainly archers but there were also engineers and siege specialists and everyone they chose was able to ride a horse.